docelic/rsyncnow/README.md

-Also, it is making it harder to fully sync the source and destination if the source is still being modified or uploaded to, because by the time rsync completes, the destination is already out of data and requires another rsync invocation.
+Also, it is making it harder to fully sync the source and destination if the source is still being modified or uploaded to, because by the time rsync completes, the destination is already out of date and requires another sync.

-## The gist of `rsyncnow` operation
+## The gist of rsyncnow operation

+So how does `rsyncnow` help?

-The above-described behavior of rsync cannot be changed.
+The above-described behavior of rsync in which it first build an index and then starts syncing cannot be changed.

 However, by using the appropriate command line options, rsync does support a mode where it will print the files that need syncing to STDOUT, without